 An American Werewolf In London | 1981

-The moors were filmed around the Black Mountains in Wales, and 'East Proctor' is in reality the tiny village of Crickadarn, about six miles southeast of Builth Wells off the A479.
-The ‘Angel of Death’ statue was a prop added for the film, but the red phone box is real enough – though Welsh the road signs were covered by a fake tree.
+Crickadarn is about six miles southeast of Builth Wells off the A479.
+The ‘Angel of Death’ statue was a prop added for the film, but the exterior of the pub and the red phone box are real enough – and Welsh road signs were covered by a fake tree.

 The interior of ‘The Slaughtered Lamb’ is in Surrey.
 It’s The Black Swan, Old Lane at the junction with Ockham Lane, Martyr’s Green, about a mile northwest of Effingham Junction between Guildford and Leatherhead.
 The photogenic pub, also featured in TV’s Inspector Morse, but has been given a radical makeover since the Eighties.